thingsboard/thingsboard.github.io/_includes/docs/user-guide/telemetry.md

 {% else %}

-System administrator is able to configure ThingsBoard to store time-series data in SQL (PostgreSQL) or NoSQL (Cassandra or Timescale) databases.
+In ThingsBoard, timeseries data can be stored using either a SQL database (PostgreSQL) or a hybrid configuration in which PostgreSQL is paired with Cassandra or TimescaleDB.
 Using SQL storage is recommended for small environments with less than 5000 [data points](#data-points) per second.
 Storing data in Cassandra makes sense when you have either high throughput or high availability requirements for your solution.

-See [SQL vs NoSQL vs Hybrid](/docs/{{docsPrefix}}reference/#sql-vs-nosql-vs-hybrid-database-approach) for more information.
+See [SQL vs Hybrid](/docs/{{docsPrefix}}reference/#sql-vs-nosql-vs-hybrid-database-approach) for more information.

 {% endif %}